-Elizabeth's parents were married in 1945, directly after her father returned home from fighting in World War II.
-He wasn't the same man who'd left her mother and the transformation in his character was dramatic, yet her mother stayed true to her promise to marry him.
-Many main events of the story are true, yet large portions is where fiction takes over.
+My parents were married in 1945, directly after my father returned home from fighting in World War II.
+He wasn't the same man who'd left my mother and the transformation in his character was dramatic, yet my mother stayed true to her promise to marry him.
+Many main events of the story are true, yet many portions are just my imagination.

-This is Elizabeth's first chance to delve into a more historical fiction genre.
+This is my first chance to delve into a more historical fiction genre.
 Hopefully, it will lead to others.

 Note From Author